 The Xara Palace Relais & Chateaux: 17th-century palace in medieval Mdina offering luxurious rooms, award-winning cuisine, and stunning baroque surroundings.
 Book here.

 Next, visit Mdina’s Cathedral Museum.
-On the Mdina walking map, it’s labeled as number 5.
+On the Mdina walking map, it’s labelled as number 5.

 Fontanella Tea Garden